 Who should study this course?

-A variety of teaching methods will be used, including: small group teaching, supervised study, seminars, presentations, invited speakers and discussion groups, lectures, workshops, practical classes and demonstrations.
+A variety of teaching methods will be used, including: small group teaching, supervised study, seminars, invited speakers, lectures, and practical workshops.

-Learning methods will include oral and written presentations, as well as research essays and a dissertation.
-One-to-one supervision of a dissertation is designed to promote continuity in the learning experiences provided and students with the opportunity to work on an area of film study of their own choosing (subject to approval by the tutor).
+One-to-one supervision of a dissertation is designed to promote continuity in the learning experiences provided and gives you the opportunity to work on an area of film study of your own choosing (subject to approval by the tutor).

 Plus optional modules, from a list such as the one below:

 Graduates will gain a high degree of knowledge and expertise about cinema, literature, art, media, and popular culture, and will explore the relationship between these fields in a highly critical and interdisciplinary way.
-Students taking this programme may pursue academic careers, work in the media, or in the creative industries or publishing.
+Students taking this course may pursue academic careers, work in the media, the creative industries or publishing.